 It creates an executable network from a network object.
 The executable network is associated with single hardware device.
 It is possible to create as many networks as needed and to use them simultaneously (up to the limitation of the hardware resources).
 Second parameter is a configuration for plugin.
 It is map of pairs: (parameter name, parameter value).
 Choose device from Supported devices page for more details about supported configuration parameters.

 The following options can be used to prepare input:

 InferenceEngine::InferRequest::GetBlob()and feed an image and the input data to the blobs.
 In this case, input data must be aligned (resized manually) with a given blob size.

 InferenceEngine::InferRequest::GetBlob()and set it as input for the second request using

 InferenceEngine::make_shared_blob()with passing of

 Make sure that shared input is kept valid during execution of each network.
 Otherwise, ROI blob may be corrupted if the original input blob (that ROI is cropped from) has already been rewritten.

 InferenceEngine::InferRequest::SetBlob()to set these blobs for an infer request:

-GetBlob()logic is the same for pre-processable and not pre-processable input.
-Even if it is called with input configured as resizable or as having specific color format, a blob allocated by an infer request is returned.
-Its size and color format are already consistent with the corresponding values of the read network.
-No pre-processing will happen for this blob.
+GetBlob()logic is the same for resizable and not-resizable input.
+Even if it is called with input configured as resizable, a blob allocated by an infer request is returned.
+Its size is already consistent to input size of a read network.
+No resize will happen for this blob.
 If you call

 SetBlob(), you will get the blob you set in